 Next, let’s mandate less money in the state superintendent’s purse and siphon the money out of Lansing as fast as possible.
 There is too much administrative structure in the capitol.
 Increased accountability will result in shorter terms and mandated moneys out of the bureaucrat’s hands.

 These measures clearly mean that the State Board of Education and its pyramid of administrative process will have to shrink.
 Their antiquated concepts of tenure and cronyism are creating a lazy and cold atmosphere of entitlement.
 Why else would they feel it was their job to execute Washington’s ideas about the LGBTQ community within the school system?
 They have lost a sense of reality and of truly educating children.
 It is the same with almost every state school board system.
 Unions feed this frenzy of insanity as well, and such a rapid turning of the system on its head, putting funding and policy back onto the local districts will curb the turbulent power of progressive union bosses.

 Finally, a reinforcement of local control, local districts funded through government, local hiring, academic ideals and even discipline would rapidly increase test scores, graduation rates, teacher retention and parental involvement.
-We have grown accustomed to listening to state education “authorities’” as if they were oracles of Olympia, when in reality, and in Dr. Austin’s case, he should be rejected outright as a puppet of a failed progressivism.
+We have grown accustomed to listening to state education “authorities’” as if they were oracles of

 It is time for new leadership and a fresh vision for Michigan education.